peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 - [Double Track Model](#double-track-model)

 #### Yaw-Rate Model
+For the model yaw-rate are uses the yaw rate $$ω$$ directly measured by the gyroscope sensor as the information for the rotation and for the model also uses the average rear wheel velocirites as the information on the translation motion

 #### Running Yaw-Rate Model
 Try running the following commands to test the yaw-rate model: